Serving New Jersey – Pennsylvania – Nationwide*

 Collectively, New Jersey medical malpractice lawyers Michael L. Weiss, Esq.and Robert E. Paarz, Esq. have presented over 20 medical malpractice cases relating to stroke damage to juries and have helped many families achieve substantial financial recoveries.
 They are committed to using their knowledge and experience to help any individual or family who has suffered a severe, permanent injury or death due to medical malpractice to obtain fair compensation.

-If you believe you or a loved one may have experienced such an injury, please contact Weiss & Paarz, P.C., today.
+If you believe you or a loved one may have had a stroke misdiagnosis, please contact Weiss & Paarz, P.C., today.

 *The firm handles cases in New Jersey and Pennsylvania.
 For cases outside those states, Weiss & Paarz works with local attorneys in the state where the medical care took place, at no additional cost to the client.